unlcms/UNL-CMS-2/README.md

   ```

 7. Install the UNLedu Framework (https://github.com/unl/wdntemplates) separately and create a symlink to its 'wdn' directory.
-  * For example, if you installed the wdntemplates project in /Library/WebServer/Documents then you would run this from your UNL-CMS-2 porject root:
+  * For example, if you installed the wdntemplates project in /Library/WebServer/Documents then you would run this from your UNL-CMS-2 project root:

   ```
   ln -s /Library/WebServer/Documents/wdntemplates/wdn wdn